 Hypothesis

-Based on these facts, we assume that by peeling the epidermis of the hypocotyls, we facilitate the flow of water entering the plant and increase the growth.
+Based on these facts, we assume that by peeling the epidermis off from the hypocotyls, we facilitate the flow of water entering the plant and increase the growth.

 Methods

 10 seven-day-old sunflower seedlings were cut 1 cm long just below the cotyledons.
 The pieces were collected and incubated in a tube filled with distilled water for exactly two hours.
 After these 2 hours a strip of 1 to 2 mm width of the epidermis is peeled off with the flat tweezers.